-Community Residents
+Community Members

-We would also like to thank our community residents.
+We would also like to thank our community members.
 Our process was intentionally designed to be community-driven, in that we wanted the voices of our community to inform how we understand local health issues and how we address those issues.
-We appreciate all the residents of our community who provided input and helped us to understand their needs, the disparities, and the opportunities to create meaningful change.
+We appreciate all the community members who provided input and helped us to understand their needs, the disparities, and the opportunities to create meaningful change.